Chapters, articles & review essays

 Anthropology of This Century 21, 2018.Review of Aaron Ansell’s Zero Hunger and Jason Hickel's Democracy as Death

-Egalitarian Fantasy and Politics in the Real World
+Egalitarian Fantasy & Politics in the Real World

-In this review of Jason Hickel’s Democracy as Death and Aaron Ansell’s Zero Hunger, I show how hierarchy—often dismissed as patronage or feudal residue—anchors political life as a moral good.
-From Trump’s America to Zulu homesteads and Brazilian backlands, people seek not equals but superiors bound by responsibility, unsettling liberalism’s egalitarian fantasy.
+In this review of Jason Hickel’s Democracy as Death and Aaron Ansell’s Zero Hunger, I show how hierarchy—often dismissed as oppressive feudal residue—anchors political life as a moral good.
+From Trump’s America to Zulu homesteads and Brazilian backlands, people do not seek out equals, but look for responsible superiors, unsettling the received belief that all humans pursue equality as a basic moral good.

 HAU: Journal of Ethnographic Theory 7/3: 13-17, 2018.